 This sweet potato gratin gives you the best of ALL worlds.
-The perfect combination of sweet, savory, cheesy and creamy.
+The perfect combination of sweet, savory, cheesy and creamy, and only 8 ingredients!

-- Heavy cream: Heavy cream is key in any gratin or potatoes au gratin recipe.
+Heavy cream: Heavy cream is key in any potatoes au gratin recipe (or any other kind for that matter, like my winter squash gratin.)
 We want a thick, rich sauce, so be sure you're getting the full-fat heavy cream!

 Step 1: Peel and slice the sweet potatoes